-Because students are registered at the University of Oregon while participating in GEO study abroad programs, they are eligible to receive most or all of their UO-awarded financial aid and scholarships.
+Because students are registered at the University of Oregon while participating in GEO study abroad programs, they are eligible to receive most forms of their UO-awarded financial aid and scholarships.
 This aid assists approximately 38% or more of students currently participating in study abroad and internship programs.
-In addition, numerous scholarships are available for both undergraduate and graduate students planning to study or intern abroad, including scholarships offered by GEO, specific UO departments, and prestigious national scholarships such as Gilman, Boren, and FEA.
+In addition to this, numerous scholarships are available for both undergraduate and graduate students planning to study or intern abroad, including scholarships offered by GEO, specific UO departments, and prestigious national scholarships such as Gilman, Boren, and FEA.
 For a comprehensive overview of funding options for students who wish to study abroad, visit geo.uoregon.edu/scholarships.

 Graduating seniors and graduate students interested in pursuing research, university study, and international teaching should also consider applying for distinguished international scholarships.
-Fulbright Fellowship applications must be submitted to the Fulbright Program Advisor in early fall.
-The Office of International Affairs offers scholarship and grant advising for students.
-For more information on funding that supports graduating seniors and graduate students, visit geo.uoregon.edu/scholarships/uo_only/graduates.
+Fulbright Fellowship applications must be submitted to the Fulbright Program Advisor at the UO campus by late summer or early fall.
+The Office of International Affairs offers scholarship advising for students.
+For more information on funding that supports graduating seniors and graduate students, visit geo.uoregon.edu/scholarships/distinguished-scholarships.

 UO students who are currently receiving financial aid and have already been accepted to a GEO program can request a short-term loan from GEO to help cover up-front costs such as airfare.
-The amount of the short-term loan (\$300-\$2000) will be charged to your UO billing account along with a small loan processing fee.
-These charges will be subject to the normal UO billing terms and conditions (see details at:ba.uoregon.edu/content/payments).
-For more information on the short-term loan application process, please contact a GEO advisor orgeoinfo@uoregon.edu.
+The amount of the short-term loan (\$300-\$2000) will be charged to the student's UO billing account along with a small loan processing fee.
+These charges will be subject to the normal UO billing terms and conditions (see details at: ba.uoregon.edu/content/payments).
+For more information on the short-term loan application process, please contact a GEO advisor or geoinfo@uoregon.edu/content/payments).